- AirPods 3 release expected by end of 2019

 Features are the main factor dividing minor iterative upgrades from the real blockbuster events.
 Has Apple got an appealing new flagship feature to dazzle us with?

-It's possible that AirPods could become much more than a means of listening to your music and making phone calls.
-Analysts at Gartner have predicted that "ear-worn devices", like the AirPods could replace smartwatches as the most popular form of wearable technology.
+AirPods could become much more than a means of listening to your music and making phone calls.
+Analysts at Gartner have predicted that "ear-worn devices", such as the AirPods, could replace smartwatches as the most popular form of wearable technology.

 Gartner believes that in the future, earbuds or headphones will use voice recognition to provide answers to questions and hands-free directions.
 Gartner says these devices "will take over many tasks that users solve with the help of their smartphones today".